banrovegrie/booo/README.md

 # booo
-A Discord-bot that to detect nsfw images.
+A Discord-bot that to detect nsfw images and ~~censor~~ spokify them.
 Using nudenet python library to classify the images.